-The hologram concert revolution is here whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly
+The hologram concert revolution is here, whether you like it or not: Meet the company touring Whitney Houston and Buddy Holly

 “I’m pulling from my competitors,” Becker admits.
 “We’re all developing something new, and it’s very important to me that they are artistically and commercially successful.”

-Michael Bierylo, chair of electronic production and design at Berklee College of Music likens holographic performances now to consumers experiencing color television for the first time in the 1940s.
+Michael Bierylo, chair of electronic production and design at Berklee College of Music, likens holographic performances now to consumers experiencing color television for the first time in the 1940s.
 “It’s hard to imagine 50 years from now,” he says.
 But that also leaves a lot of white-space innovation, which he believes can be filled by live performers adopting the technology to make it less of a novelty.

 “Artists always seem to embrace whatever technology becomes available, and we would hope that their creativity will help provide a viable business model for the new technology,” Bierylo says.
 “We’re seduced by the uncanniness of seeing artists who have had meaning to our culture come back to life, but if that’s the only use of the technology, it’s not going to go far.
 It was great to hear Natalie Cole singing with her father, but that didn’t inspire a long-term trend.”